 Some words weaken your writing, such as ‘very,’ ‘just,’ and ‘that.’

 Pro Writing Aid will flag these words in the content and advise you to use an alternative word.
 You don’t have to replace the overused word if you don’t want to, and there’s a ignore button you press if you’re happy to stick with the word.

 When using the tool, I found that I would agree with their suggestion most of the time, certainly not all the time.

 However, this report is pretty helpful when editing your work.

 The Grammar checker report will flag any obvious grammar errors in your writing.
-For example, when you paste your work into the software and select the report, it flags up spelling errors, grammatical errors, and words you have misused.
+For example, when you paste your work into the software and select the report, it flags writing errors, whether its:

 I like the Grammar report because you get a little orange icon to select, which explains why they recommend a specific suggestion, so it’s learning you, rather than just giving you an alternative word.

 Maybe, that’s why it’s like having a teacher on your shoulder?

 The Grammar report also flags when they believe a sentence could be better structured.

 Try Pro Writing Aid For FREE Right Here!